 The Earth Clan's fighting force.
 The Beowulf traditionally served as The Tepes Family's bodyguards, but now their duties have expanded to include maintaining the security of the entire Vampire Bund.

-Authority Equals Asskicking: With a bit of Asskicking Equals Authority mixed into it.
+- Authority Equals Asskicking: With a bit of Asskicking Equals Authority mixed into it.
 As the Beowulf is an organized military group, leadership is based more on the ability to lead than the ability to kick ass, but the Beowulfs would never let a pushover give them orders.

-Big, Badass Wolf: With emphasis on the Big and on the Badass.
-His beast form is a truly massive silver wolf whose head alone is larger than a man's torso.
+- Canis Major: His beast form is a truly massive silver wolf whose head alone is larger than a man's torso.
 He even shrugs off werewolf-killing silver bullets like they are nothing.

-Clark Kent Outfit: As shown in the final volume, the man is seriously ripped underneath his unassuming uniform.
+- Clark Kent Outfit: As shown in the final volume, the man is seriously ripped underneath his unassuming uniform.

-To Be Lawful or Good: When Fake Mina takes over, he knows that she is the fake and he offers her no loyalty, but she is still the sovereign of the Vampire Bund and he refuses to break his code and strike at his queen.
+- To Be Lawful or Good: When Fake Mina takes over, he knows that she is the fake and he offers her no loyalty, but she is still the sovereign of the Vampire Bund and he refuses to break his code and strike at his queen.
 However, he is not above counseling others, who have less compunctions about being Lawful, to do the right thing, and he handed over Beowulf to the Earth Clan Elders so that it wouldn't fall under Fake Mina's control.

-White Hair, Black Heart: Subverted.
+- White Hair, Black Heart: Subverted.
 While he's always been extremely hard on Akira, he has nothing but love and admiration for his son, and has the best interests of his people and his queen at heart.